ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 class MatrixTransform extends Transform
 ```

 All transformation types are converted into a 3x3 matrix when they are applied.
-With the matrix transformation it's possible to define a transformation that is based on an arbitary 3x3 matrix.
+With the matrix transformation it's possible to define a transformation that is based on an arbitrary 3x3 matrix.

 | **m11** | **m12** | **0** |
 |-----|-----|---|